 If you find your home is on the drier side, there are a few things you can do to help boost the humidity around your plants.

-You can also move them to a more humid space, like your laundry room or bathroom (if there’s enough light), or introduce a humidifier.
+You can also move them to a more humid space, like your laundry room or bathroom (if there’s enough light).

 Pruning – Should I Prune This Plant?

 The only time you should prune your Philodendron Imperial Green is when there are diseased or damaged leaves present.

 Unlike vining varieties, this self-heading beauty doesn’t grow out of control if not tended to regularly.

 If there are severely yellowed or dying leaves, use a pair of sterilized clippers to carefully remove the leaf at the lowest part of the stem possible, without affecting others nearby.

 Propagating the Philodendron Imperial Green can be a challenge for newer hobbyists.

 The best way to propagate the plant is with a stem cutting, which to be successful, must contain a node.

 A node is where you’ll see those lovely aerial roots sprouting from.

 However, because of the density of leaf growth in immature plants, it’s difficult to clip a stem that contains a node.